Advertisement

 How long is the wait at County of Hawaii?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at County of Hawaii depend on demand in Hilo, funding levels, and your priority status.
+With approximately 2,263 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 23, 2026 when the PBV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact County of Hawaii directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Hawaii.
+Applying to multiple PHAs in Hawaii and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Hawaii.

 How do I contact County of Hawaii?